samikhwaireh/EShop/README.md

 ## License

 The E-Shop API application is released under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code as per the terms of the license.

-Feel free to customize and expand this README document based on your project's specific features and requirements.